Ambrose Dudley, 3rd Earl of Warwick: Serving Elizabeth I

 With the accession of Elizabeth I in November 1558, Robert Dudley came into great favour and was made Master of the Horse.
 Ambrose Dudley received the post of Master of the Ordnance, though he pressed his influential brother to delay the appointment somewhat, so that he could not be held accountable for his predecessor's embezzlement of funds.
 When their attainder had been lifted in 1558, the Dudley brothers had renounced any rights to their father's possessions or titles.
-Yet on 25 and 26 December 1561 Ambrose Dudley was created Baron Lisle and Earl of Warwick, and the next year received a large portion of the lands confiscated from the Duke of Northumberland.
+Yet on 25 and 26 December 1561, Ambrose Dudley was created Baron Lisle and Earl of Warwick, and the next year received a large portion of the lands confiscated from the Duke of Northumberland.
 Warwick Castle—which the Queen visited on her 1572 summer progress—became his seat, while the neighbouring Kenilworth Castle became that of Robert Dudley.
 Like their father, Ambrose and Robert Dudley adopted the bear and ragged staff, the heraldic device of the medieval Earls of Warwick.

 In 1562 the First War of Religion started in France, and Elizabeth was under pressure from her Protestant councillors to help the Huguenots.
-These were in possession of Le Havre, which was besieged by the Catholic Duke of Guise, and offered it to the English in return for military help—later, they promised, they would exchange it for Calais, which England had lost to France only in 1558.
+These were in possession of Le Havre, which was besieged by the Roman Catholic Duke of Guise, and the Huguenots offered it to the English in return for military help—later, they promised, they would exchange it for Calais, which England had lost to France only in 1558.
 Elizabeth agreed to send 6,000 men to garrison Le Havre.
-Ambrose Dudley was chosen to lead the expedition in place of Robert Dudley, whom Elizabeth would not let go despite his strong desire to do so.
+Ambrose Dudley was chosen to lead the expedition, in place of Robert Dudley, whom Elizabeth would not let go despite his strong desire to do so.